juliaguida/oystercard/thermostat_es6/learning_objectives.md

 ## APIs
 * Define 'API' as 'Application Programming Interface'
 * Link the concept of 'routes' and 'API endpoints'
-* Use jQuery and AJAX to communicate with an API
+* Use Fetch and AJAX to communicate with an API
 * Build a simple API

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->